step-security/.github/profile/README.md

         with:
           egress-policy: audit
     ```
-2. Discover outbound traffic
+2. Discover outbound traffic from your software during integration testing
-3. Restrict outbound traffic, prevent DNS exfiltration, and exfiltration of credentials
+3. Restrict outbound traffic, prevent DNS exfiltration, and exfiltration of credentials during release builds
 4. Detect unauthorized modification to source code or dependencies
 5. Cryptographically verify tools downloaded and used as part of the pipeline